 5) Conference calls allow direct communication

 There are some really useful and affordable collaboration tools available, like Slack, LivePerson and Asana.
 But sometimes, typing won’t cut it.
 There are things which it’s quicker and easier to express vocally.
 Signals can get crossed and messages literally and figuratively missed in lengthy IM conversations and endless email chains.
-Picking up the phone can cut through the nonsense and get people to work, making the whole team more efficient and ensuring everybody fully understand their role.
+Picking up the phone can cut through the nonsense and get people to work.
+As a result, the whole team is more efficient and everybody fully understands their role.

 Another big consideration in the pros and cons of conference calls?
 Attendance.
-Often, conference calls get a higher attendance.
-Not only does availability become less of an issue if travelling to the meeting isn’t necessary, but few meeting rooms can hold 100 participants, whereas WHYPAY?’s free conference call rooms can.
+Often, conference calls get a higher attendance versus in-person meetings.
+Firstly, availability become less of an issue if travelling to the meeting isn’t necessary.
+Secondly, few meeting rooms can hold 50, or even 100 participants, whereas WHYPAY?’s conference call rooms can.
 That means more people can hear information first-hand, rather than relying on it being relayed later.
 Again, you can find this hugely beneficial in saving time and confusion for all.
 A huge advantage of teleconferencing.

 6) Collaboration and cooperation are powerful business tools and vital factors in the advantages and disadvantages of conference calls